codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 1. Run the following command to create all the necessary entities in Codefresh:

     ```shell
-    codefresh runner init --generate-helm-values-file --skip-cluster-test
+    codefresh runner init --generate-helm-values-file --skip-cluster-integration true
     ```
    where:
-   * `--skip-cluster-test` is optional, and when specified, runs cluster acceptance tests.
+   * `--skip-cluster-integration` is optional, and when set to `true` (the default), does not create a cluster integration in Codefresh.

    The command:
    * Creates the Runner Agent and the Runtime Environment in your Codefresh account.